Coexistence of phases and the observability of random graphs: Observability of real complex systems

-Contrariwise, our results for geographically-constrained graphs [Figs.~\ref{fig:obs_real_PennRoad}--\subref{fig:obs_real_PolishGrid}] display totally different behaviors.
-Apart from the non-zero threshold for the occupied giant component, $\varphi_c^{(1)}$, caused by their approximatively exponential degree distributions [see Fig.~\ref{fig:obs_real_dd_expo}], the behavior of the two extensive components is poorly predicted by our mathematical framework.
+Contrariwise, our results for geographically-constrained graphs [Figs.~\ref{fig:coex_real_PennRoad}--\subref{fig:coex_real_PolishGrid}] display totally different behaviors \footnote{This conclusion could also be drawn by comparing the black curve of Fig.~2 with the solid gray curve of Fig.~3(a) in Ref.~\cite{Yang12_PhysRevLett}.}.
+Apart from the non-zero threshold for the occupied giant component, $\varphi_c^{(1)}$, caused by their approximatively exponential degree distributions [see Fig.~\ref{fig:coex_real_dd_expo}], the behavior of the two extensive components is poorly predicted by our mathematical framework.
 A fairly large coexistence interval is predicted while numerical simulations show that their structure does not, or barely, allow for a coexistence regime.
 Geographically-constrained graphs seem to be more accurately modeled by lattices than by random graphs.
 We have simulated depth-1 percolation on $L \times L$ square lattices where a fraction $p$ of edges are randomly removed.
-As shown in Fig.~\ref{fig:obs_real_lattice}, by simply choosing $p$ to match their average degree and $L$ to match their size, we have been able to qualitatively reproduce the results obtained with the real graphs [i.e., Fig.~\ref{fig:obs_real_PennRoad}--\subref{fig:obs_real_PolishGrid}].
+As shown in Fig.~\ref{fig:coex_real_lattice}, by simply choosing $p$ to match their average degree and $L$ to match their size, we have been able to qualitatively reproduce the results obtained with the real graphs [i.e., Fig.~\ref{fig:coex_real_PennRoad}--\subref{fig:coex_real_PolishGrid}].
 Although preliminary, these results point towards the topological properties that should be incorporated in a future theoretical formalism to accurately model geographically-constrained graphs.